Make an Appointment

 Please consult the Faculty of Music’s Academic Counsellor, Diane Mills and the office of the Associate Dean for Undergraduate Admissions and Programs.
-Appointments may be made through Odilla Van Delinder, email@example.com, 519-661-2044.
+Appointments may be made through Odilla Van Delinder at firstname.lastname@example.org or 519-661-2044.

 Once a student has been admitted to a specific program, the Chair of the student’s degree program becomes their academic advisor.